Yeshivat Orayta—S. Daniel Abraham Israel Program

 The Yeshiva is housed in a 900 year old Crusader building that was recently modernized and equipped with a modern Beit Midrash, classrooms and offices.
 From our rooftop one can enjoy the vista of the entire Temple Mount, The Kotel, Mount of Olives and much more.
 The rooftop with its spectacular view is the venue where we greet Shabbat with a spirited Kabbalat Shabbat davening.

+The students live in dorms within the Old City and have free access to a student recreation lounge.
 The dorms are open virtually throughout the Academic Year.
-The dorms are always manned by the madrichim.
+The dorms are always manned by the Madrichim.
 During vacation periods, a daily check-in system is initiated via the SMS system.
 All students must check in daily – without exception.
 Students are encouraged to visit other communities throughout Israel during these times.
 As always, the homes of the staff and Rebbeim are always open.